Itai-Nelken/Pi-Assistant/README.md

 ### Updater flags (meant for the internal use of the scripts)
 **Usage of the updater:**<br>

-`~/Pi-Assistant/updater.sh --flag` but change `--flag` with a real falg or remove it to run the default.
+`~/Pi-Assistant/updater.sh --flag` but change `--flag` with a real flag or remove it to run the default update commands.<br>
-`--no-output` - update with no extra output (for example don't print 'checking for updates'). used when Pi-Assistant is starting.
+`--no-output` - update with no extra output (for example don't print 'checking for updates'). used when Pi-Assistant is starting.<br>
-`--no-ask-exit-output` - don't ask to exit and don't print any extra output (has no use as of writing).
+`--no-ask-exit-output` - don't ask to exit and don't print any extra output (has no use as of writing).<br>
-`--output-no-ask-exit` - print extra output but don't ask to exit (used when manually updating). the default is to print extra output and ask to exit, the flags that have no use are there just to have all options.
+`--output-no-ask-exit` - print extra output but don't ask to exit (used when manually updating).<br>
+the default is to print extra output and ask to exit, the flags that have no use are there just to have all options.

 ## To do: